-{"id":10229,"date":"2024-11-15T21:10:24","date_gmt":"2024-11-15T21:10:24","guid":{"rendered":"https:\/\/cms.scantrust.com\/?p=10229"},"modified":"2024-12-18T21:59:14","modified_gmt":"2024-12-18T21:59:14","slug":"digital-product-passport-regulation","status":"publish","type":"post","link":"https:\/\/cms.scantrust.com\/digital-product-passport-regulation\/","title":{"rendered":"Digital Product Passport Regulation"},"content":{"rendered":"
+{"id":10229,"date":"2024-11-15T21:10:24","date_gmt":"2024-11-15T21:10:24","guid":{"rendered":"https:\/\/cms.scantrust.com\/?p=10229"},"modified":"2025-02-25T18:40:06","modified_gmt":"2025-02-25T18:40:06","slug":"digital-product-passport-regulation","status":"publish","type":"post","link":"https:\/\/cms.scantrust.com\/digital-product-passport-regulation\/","title":{"rendered":"Digital Product Passport Regulation"},"content":{"rendered":"

 The Ecodesign for Sustainable Products Regulation (ESPR), put into effect on the 13th of June, 2024 and made effective on July 18, introduced the concept of a Digital Product Passport as a tool to facilitate sustainability at a granular level.
 All businesses selling into the E.U. market must be familiar with the ESPR and how the so-called Digital Product Passport regulation, and all related regulations, have changed the requirements for selling products in the E.U.<\/p>\n

 The common theme among regulations like the European Circular Economy Action Plan (CEAP), the European Ecodesign Requirements for Sustainable Products (ESRP), and similar regulations like the Food Safety Modernization Act (FSMA) in the United States, is that they establish the requirement for a lifecycle management framework.
 Lifecycle management frameworks depend on a method for recording details related to the lifecycle of a product and a method for associating those details with granularity to the individual unit.
 Outside of Europe, FSMA is gaining attention around how traceability and labeling requirements need to be used to gain compliance for all food sold in the U.S., whether imported or domestically produced.
-North American regulations, including the United States, Canada, and Mexico, are not the focus of this article.
-That doesn\u2019t mean that businesses selling products into these markets shouldn\u2019t consider them alongside the latest European regulations.
-Regional regulations may have distinct purposes and applicability, but solutions like the Digital Product Passport require very similar framework solutions for compliance.
-That means that when a company is planning a lifecycle management framework, such as to satisfy the requirements of a Digital Product Passport, it\u2019s helpful to keep in mind that the tools for compliance in one region can be leveraged for compliance in a different jurisdiction.
-For now, we’re going to focus on the so-called Digital Product Passport Regulation.<\/p>\n<\/div>\n\n \n The Digital Product Passport Regulation: An Overview\n <\/h1>\n\n\n
+Regulations that are specific to items sold in North America, including the United States, Canada, and Mexico, are not the focus of this article, but businesses selling products in several markets should consider regulations that frequently must be complied with alongside the latest European regulations.
+Although one region or another’s regulations will include distinct purposes and applicability, preparing for regulatory compliance with a Digital Product Passport will typically prepare companies for complying with requirements in disparate jurisdictions.
+That’s because solutions for compliance will largely be built on similar lifecycle management frameworks.
+This article’s focus is on the so-called Digital Product Passport Regulation with immediate relevance to companies selling in the E.U.<\/p>\n<\/div>\n\n \n The Digital Product Passport Regulation: An Overview\n <\/h1>\n\n\n

 The first thing to know about the Digital Product Passport is that there is actually no such thing as an E.U.
 Digital Product Passport Regulation.
 Instead, the concept of the DPP falls under the broader directive of the EU\u2019s Circular Economy Action Plan (CEAP), which aims to establish a circular economy and encourage sustainable practices throughout product lifecycles.
 The ESRP includes requirements for the adherence to and the creation of a digital product passport system, which is a tool designed to apply across various industries and with each of several industries having specific and distinct compliance dates and criteria.<\/p>\n